r-koch/ddal-docs/README.md

 - Transcribe documents that are updated regularly from PDF to [markdown](https://www.markdownguide.org/basic-syntax)
 - Link to documents that aren't updated
-- Host documents that aren't hosted anymore but are still AL-legal
+- Host documents that aren't hosted anymore but still useful and not superseded by more recent
 - Releases!
   - Use [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning) (\<major>.\<minor>.\<patch>)
   - New \<major>.\<minor>.0 release every time a new AL document is published
   - Use the same major and minor version as the most recent AL document
   - Use patch version for other changes (corrections, additions, and removals)

+How to contribute:

+- Think something is wrong?
+Create an [issue](https://github.com/r-koch/ddal-docs/issues) and let me know!
+- Know something is wrong and how to fix it?
+[Create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and a [pull request](https://github.com/r-koch/ddal-docs/pulls)!
+- If you have no idea what the above means you can [reach out via e-mail](mailto:ddal-docs@rkoch.dev).

 ---

 D&D Adventurers League Documents is unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
 Not approved/endorsed by Wizards.
-Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.